migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 2024-10-28 Mon: Looked into 1bot and its grok model integration, also looked into backend for pump.fun.
 Continued research on Goatse, checking through infinite backroom, and its replica universal backroom repo and CLooI.

 2024-10-27 Sun (2.5h): Further continued looking into When AIs play God(se).
-Looked into and cloned some of the repositories such as, truth terminal, virtuous cycles.
+Looked into truth terminal and cloned some of the repositories such as, virtuous cycles.

 2024-10-26 Sat (2.0h): Continued work on Dune analytics.
 Continued further research on virtuals and GOAT.